jrnold/qss-tidy/docs/probability.md

 ```

-For each surname, contains variables with the probability that it belongs to an individual of a given race (`pctwhite`, `pctblack`, ...).
+For each surname, `cnames` contains variables with the probability that it belongs to an individual of a given race (`pctwhite`, `pctblack`, ...).
 We want to find the most-likely race for a given surname, by finding the race with the maximum proportion.
 Instead of dealing with multiple variables, it is easier to use `max` on a single variable, so we will rearrange the data to in order to use a grouped summarize, and then merge the new variable back to the original data sets.
+We will also remove the 'pct' prefix from each of the variable names.

 Calculate the most likely race for each name: